Maxwella10/WeatherDashboard/README.md

  Animated loader

-Built using jQuery, Bootstrap 5, moment.js and Openweathermap API services.
+Built using jQuery, Bootstrap 5, moment.js, day.js and Openweathermap API services.

+Instructions 📝
+To use the Weather Forecast App:

+Open the Weather Forecast App in your web browser.

+Enter the name of the city you want to get weather information for.

+Click the "Search" button.

+The current weather conditions and 5-day forecast for the city will be displayed.

+The searched city will be added to the search history for quick access.

 ## Deployment Page